galang006/galang006/README.md

 # Hi there! 👋

-I'm Galang Satria M., a student at UPN Veteran Yogyakarta University, pursuing a degree in Informatics.
+I'm Galang Satriamahesa Putra Dewa., a student at UPN Veteran Yogyakarta University, pursuing a degree in Informatics.
 Passionate about machine learning, I'm an enthusiastic programmer currently enrolled in the Bangkit Academy program from Dicoding, specializing in Machine Learning.

 ## 📚 About Me